AURENA-Tech/angular-testing-exercises/README.md

     <br>
 We have two different exercise here you can choose from:<br><br>

-<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-3?file=src%2Fapp%2Fhero-detail%2Fhero-detail.component.spec-3.ts">Open Exercise - 1</a>
+<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-3?file=src%2Fapp%2Fhero-detail%2Fhero-detail.component.spec-3.ts" target="_blank">Open Exercise - 1</a>

 You will learn:
   - render the component under test